apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

+	NOTE: At present, the value for the SD SPI frequency is too high and the SD will failing.
+Setting that frequency to 400000 removes the problem.
+TODO:  Tune this frequency to some optimal value.

   ostest:
     This configuration directory, performs a simple OS test using apps/examples/ostest.

     NOTE: The OSTest runs on the LPCXpresso if it is not installed on the base board (using an add-on MAX232 RS232 driver connected
     to:

       P0[0]/RD1/TXD3/SDA1  J6-9
       P0[1]/TD1/RXD3/SCL   J6-10

     I suspect that this test does not run on with the base board attached because OSTest blasts out a lot of serial data and overruns the FTDI chip before it has a chance to establish the connection with the host.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

     NOTE:  You will need to build the NXFLAT toolchain as described above in order to use this example.

   usbstorage:
     This configuration directory exercises the USB mass storage class driver at apps/examples/usbstorage.
 See apps/examples/README.txt
     for more information.

+	NOTE: At present, the value for the SD SPI frequency is too high and the SD will failing.
+Setting that frequency to 400000 removes the problem.
+TODO:  Tune this frequency to some optimal value.